ctfer-io/chall-manager/webdocs/glossary/index.md

 They are the rulers of the infrastructure, its architecture and its incidents.
 ChallMakers have both fear and admiration on them, as they enable playing complex scenarios but are one click away of destructing everything.

-(S)He collaborates with various profiles:
+They collaborate with various profiles:
 - other Ops as a rubber ducky, a mental support during an outage or simply to work in group.
 - [ChallMakers](#challmaker) to assist writing the [scenarios](#scenario) in case of a difficulty or a specific infrastructure architecture or requirement.
 - [Admins](#administrator) to report on the current lifecycle of the infrastructures, the incidents, or provide ideas for evolutions such as a partnership.